bala1802/LLM_From_Scratch/README.md

 ![alt text](Visuals/01_RelativePositionalEmbedding.png)

 Another way to tackle this is through Relative Positional Embeddings.
 Instead of focusing on a token's absolute position in a sentence, this approach involves learning a representation for every pair of tokens.
 For instance, we find a way to represent two tokens that are a distance of 4 apart.
 Since the position varies for each pair of tokens, it's not as straightforward as just adding a Position Vector to the word Vector.

+In a different approach, the attention mechanism is adjusted to incorporate relative positional embeddings.
+The bias, which signifies the distance between tokens, is introduced into the product of Query and Key matrices in the Self Attention layer.
+The benefit of this modification is that tokens separated by the same distance, let's say 4, will share the same bias, irrespective of their absolute positions in the sentence.
+Importantly, this method is scalable and can be applied to sequences of arbitrary length.